 “Data sharing” refers to the process of distributing data to other interested and authorized parties or agencies during an incident.

-By the end of each operational period, the three primary Event Data Layers should be updated in the National Event Feature Service.
+By the end of each operational period, at a minimum, the three primary Event Data Layers (Point, Line, and Polygon) should be updated in the National Event Feature Service.

 Any incoming team will need a copy of the incident data and working files.
 Often this data sharing is accomplished by copying the incident’s GIS subdirectory to an external hard drive, which the incoming team will keep.
 Good communication is needed between the outgoing GISS and the incoming and/or host agency GIS to ensure complete and useful incident data transfer.

 Sensitive data include but are not limited to cultural and archeological resources, and/or sensitive, threatened, and endangered species and/or data subject to the Privacy Act (containing personally identifiable information).
 These data are usually obtained from the local agency and are returned to the agency at the end of the incident.
 Certain agencies may be more restrictive with sensitive data and even place extreme restrictions on their use.
 Adhere to agency requests while on the incident.
 A procedural document for the incident may be created in cooperation with the local unit and SITL to ensure the proper handling of sensitive data.
 Remove sensitive data from hardware that leaves the incident.
 The GISS should check with the SITL about how to label sensitive data on incident map products; maps containing these data are for incident operational purposes only and must not be shared or posted to public-facing FTP sites or websites.
+Do not collect or label sensitive data on web maps, in AGOL, or mobile devices unless there is a way to password protect this information.
 Sensitive data are not retained with the incident archive.
 Sensitive data should be flagged in some manner, to ensure that they are not shared or archived, or they should be kept in a specific folder, such as \base_data\SENSITIVE.
 Some data (e.g., IR data) may be considered sensitive or “For Official Use Only” on incidents where homes and structures are threatened.
 It is imperative the GISS communicate with the SITL and/or the Planning Section Chief and Incident Commander to ensure that only approved information is posted.